-John has presented work at concerts and symposiums including the Phi Kappa Phi Research Symposium and Channel Noise 4 Concert at Georgia Southern University.
-His music and engineering projects cover genres such as classical, folk, rock, pop and country, including artists Bill John Newbrough, Mike Zale, Jesse Sprinkle, Pocket Vinyl, Mozart Festival Opera, and Micah Kephart.
+Buteyn has presented work at concerts and symposiums including the Studio 300 Digital Art and Music Festival at Transylvania University, and the Phi Kappa Phi Research Symposium at Georgia Southern University.
+His performing music and engineering projects cover genres such as classical, folk, rock, pop and country, including artists The Afternoon Edition, Tough Old Bird, Bill John Newbrough, Mike Zale, Jesse Sprinkle, Pocket Vinyl, Mozart Festival Opera, and Micah Kephart.